wgamson14/pinterest-data-pipeline817/README.md

 - An API token and *requirements.txt* file were already provided for us.
 - An Airflow DAG was created in a python file that will trigger a Databricks notebook to run and subsequently uploaded into the *dags* folder in the *mwaa-dags-bucket*.
 - Once successfully upload, the file was manually triggered on the Airflow UI to check that everything runs successfully.

+## Stream Processing
+### AWS Kinesis
+- 3 data stream were crated within the AWS Kinesis console, anmed usig our respective user_id.
+- Movng over to the API Gateway console we had to configure the previosuly created REST API enable it to ivoke, List streams in kinesis, create, describe and delete streams and also add records to streams in kinesis.
+For convenince an IAM role was previosuly created for us.
+- Creating a new file, building on our previous *user_posting_emulation*, we were able to send data through to the kinesis streams.
+- In databricks we processed the stream data by reading in the credentials providided for us and the method was run to ingest data into the kinesis console before being read into the notebook.
+- Finally, the data was transformed in the same way as the batch processing and subsequently uploaded into 3 correspoding delta tables saved in the catalogue in databricks.
+-